File a Dispute on Your Square Debit Card

 1. File a Dispute

 If you notice a transaction you didn’t make or have a question about a transaction in your history, you will need to report a dispute.
-To do so, access our Claim Form to begin the process.
+To do so, access our Dispute Form to begin the process.

 What you’ll need to file a dispute: